jsreport/docs/docs/chrome-pdf.md

 ```

 ## Complex headers and footers
-The [pdf-utils](/learn/pdf-utils) extension provides advanced and more rich features to merge dynamic content into the chrome pdf output, like rich header/footer, print page numbers, watermarks, merge pages with different orientation, etc. make sure to check the [docs](/learn/pdf-utils) for some examples
+The [pdf-utils](/learn/pdf-utils) extension provides advanced and more rich features to merge dynamic content into the chrome pdf output, like rich header/footer, print page numbers, watermarks, merge pages with different orientation, etc. make sure to check the [docs](/learn/pdf-utils) for some examples.

+## CSS Media type and Bootstrap
+Chrome by default uses `print` CSS media query when printing pdf.
+This impacts CSS frameworks like Bootstrap which usually produces different results for `print` media type.
+The pdf in this case applies different styles then html.
+You can adapt/unite this by changing media type settings from `print` to `screen` in the template's chrome settings.

 ## Troubleshooting